 Clients confirm that group therapy is a powerful adjunct to their individual therapy experience.

 Clients who are seeing therapists outside of Kindred Psychology are welcome to attend our groups.
 We highly encourage clients to maintain their established therapeutic relationships with outside providers.
 For a list of the groups we are currently offering, please see below.

 Transgender and Gender Diverse Groups

 - Transgender/Gender Diverse Teens

 - Transgender/Gender Diverse Young Adults (late college age and early professionals)

 - Parents of Transgender/Gender Diverse Youth

 DBT uses a rotating group series model for young adults who would benefit from improved coping skills.
 Using didactic and experiential methods, individuals are taught to self-manage behavior through using mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness skills.
-This group series is facilitated by our therapist who has advanced training and certification in DBT.
-You can learn more about this approach here.
+This group series is facilitated by Beth Burkstrand-Reid, our therapist who has advanced training and certification in DBT as advanced by Marsha Linehan, the founder of DBT.
+You can learn more about this effective approach here.

-Designed for educators, helping professionals, medical personnel, first responders, and other professional women who are impacted by challenging occupations.
-Participants learn to identify, understand, and manage depression and vicarious trauma.
-Develop meaningful relationships with other professional women and support one another in balancing mood management, healthy relationships, and professional excellence.
+Designed for educators, helping professionals, medical personnel, community activists, entrepreneurs, and other professional women who are impacted by challenging occupations.
+Participants learn to identify, understand, and manage subtle and overt symptoms of depression and anxiety.
+In this interpersonal process therapy group, participants develop meaningful relationships with other professional women and support one another in balancing mood and anxiety management, healthy relationships, and professional excellence.